shardsofblue/virginia-court-data-plea-deals/process-notes_rready.md

     * were amended
     * resulted in a life sentence
     * included a sentence suspension
+  * Totalled sentence times per case and adjusted them for suspensions
-  * Noticed during entry that a high number of cases were brought as attempted capital murder of a police officer and then amended to a lesser charge (usually assault) upon appeal.
+  * Noticed during data entry that a high number of cases were brought as attempted capital murder of a police officer and then amended upon appeal to a lesser charge (usually assault).
-    * Coded to search the charge description (a hand-entered summary of the charges) for key words and crime codes that aligned with the noted pattern
+    * Coded to search the charge description (a hand-entered summary of the charges) for key words and crime codes that aligned with this noted pattern
   * Please see _[this memo](https://github.com/shardsofblue/va-court-analysis/blob/master/memo\_nov20.md)_ for a full description of the findings and limitations of this analysis.